juju/docs/src/en/juju-concepts.md

 (instances), and possibly storage, in order for application units to be deployed upon them.
 This includes public clouds such as Amazon Web Services, Google Compute Engine, and Microsoft Azure as well as private OpenStack-based clouds.
-Juju can also make use of environment which are not clouds per se, but which Juju can treat as a cloud.
-[MAAS][maas] and [LXD][lxd] fit into this latter category.
+Juju can also make use of environments which are not clouds per se, but which Juju can nonetheless treat as a cloud.
+[MAAS][maas] and [LXD][lxd] fit into this last category.

 See [Clouds][clouds] to learn more.